 To increase operational efficiency a lot of businesses are using cloud providers like Amazon Web Services to manage their IT infrastructure.
 A huge number of healthcare providers today use AWS cloud to store, process, and send protected health information (PHI) under HIPAA regulations.

-AWS has a secure environment for the maintenance and retention of sensitive health information under the Health Insurance Portability and Accountability Act (HIPAA).
+HIPAA compliance in AWS makes a secure environment for the maintenance and retention of sensitive health information under the Health Insurance Portability and Accountability Act (HIPAA).
 To start using AWS HIPAA-compliant cloud storage, a healthcare company must sign a Business Associate Agreement (BAA) with AWS.
 It covers the security, control, and administrative processes mentioned in HIPAA.

 Major components of a 3 tier architecture of any software are Client interface, Web or Mobile app, Server interface, APIs, and Database which stores the data.
 When it comes to HIPAA we have to make sure that all these 3 tiers are secured following all best practices and guidelines provided by HIPAA.